Skip to main content

 • Clear PET (plastic grade 1) – for example, soft drink and water bottles, meat trays, and berry punnets – is processed in Wellington by Pact.
 These are recycled into food safe packaging used for meat, produce, fruit and bakery items.

-• Natural HDPE (plastic grade 2) – for example, opaque milk and cream bottles – is currently sent overseas for recycling and is reprocessed into plastic pellets which will be used in manufacturing new products.
+• Natural HDPE (plastic grade 2) – for example, opaque milk and cream bottles – is currently going to NZ Made in Palmerston North, where it is reprocessed into plastic pellets and then turned into bin liners and bags

 The Ministry for the Environment are working to increase recycling capability in New Zealand so we can reprocess more recyclables onshore.